regueiro/spring-reference-ebook/README.md

 ## Older versions

-You can download older versions of these docs on the [releases](https://github.com/regueiro/spring-reference-ebook/releases) page.
+You can download older versions of these docs at the [releases](https://github.com/regueiro/spring-reference-ebook/releases) page.

 ## Development